ak633909-cmd/whatsapp-chat-analyzer/README.md

 ![WhatsApp Chat Analyzer](./demo.png)

 This repository contains the **WhatsApp Chat Analyzer** project, a tool that allows you to analyze and extract insights from WhatsApp chat exports.
-The project is developed by [Karan Prasad Gupta](https://github.com/karanprasadgupta), [Narayan Jha](https://github.com/kyayaarnarayan), and is written in Python.
+The project is developed by Abhishek Kumar and is written in Python.

 ## Table of Contents